lerodic/comicrawl/readme.md

     class: NewSourceCrawler,
   });

-  return domainMap;
+  return sourceMap;
 }
 ```

 ## Creating comic book archives

 Comicrawl creates a folder for each new comic/manga inside of `/comics`.
-It then creates an additional folder for each chapter, and stores all of that chapter’s images inside of it.
+It then creates an additional folder for each chapter and stores all of that chapter’s images inside of it.
 You still need to manually add individual chapter folders to a `.cbz` or `.cbr` archive to allow common comic/manga readers to open them.